Embedding Contents On a Website You Own

+Learn how to embed a content into any website you can modify the HTML for.
 There are three ways you can embed content into a website.
-All of them are available via the share icon on the left sidebar, under the Website section.
+All of them are available via the Publish icon in the left sidebar, under the Website section:

 The general process for this embed is as follows:

 <iframe src="https://api.next.tech/api/v1/access_token/ACCESS_TOKEN" frameBorder="0" marginHeight="0" marginWidth="0" height="768px" width="100%" allowfullscreen webkitallowfullscreen mozallowfullscreen ></iframe>